 DATE AND PLACE

-Online pre-recorded performances will be accepted through May 24.
-Registered participating teachers will receive detailed submission instructions regarding student submissions and teacher work hours.
-Important information for teachers: Letter
+Registered participating teachers will receive detailed instructions regarding student information and teacher work hours.
+Please click HERE for preliminary information for students.

-All fees are paid online through mtfest.com by this date.
+All fees are paid online by this date.

 $21.00.
 All fees are nonrefundable.